Moving to Italy

 - Elective Residency Visa: For retirees or individuals with independent income wishing to live in Italy.

-For detailed information, visit the Italian Ministry of Foreign Affairs Visa Portal.
+Detailed information can be found on the Italian Ministry of Foreign Affairs Visa Portal.

-- Major Cities: Rent for a one-bedroom apartment in Rome or Milan ranges from €900 to €1,500 per month.
+- Northern cities like Milan: Rent for a one-bedroom apartment ranges from €800 to €1,500 per month.

-- Smaller Cities: More affordable options in cities like Bologna or Naples, with rents ranging from €500 to €800 per month.
+- Southern cities like Naples: More affordable, with rents from €500 to €900 per month.

 Be prepared with proof of income and references when renting a property.

-- Participate in local festivals and events.
+- Participate in local festivals and appreciate Italian cuisine.